WBPE (FM): History

 On January 28, 2008, 95.3 changed its call letters to WBPE to better match its new on-air identity.

 Artistic Media Partners sold its Lafayette stations to Star City Broadcasting, owner of WPBI-LD (channel 16), in 2016.
 The transfer to Lafayette TV, LLC was completed on January 3, 2017.

+In November 2019, it was announced that Standard Media would purchase all of the stations from Star City Broadcasting as part of their transaction to purchase all stations from Waypoint Media and Vision Communications.
+However, the sale collapsed.

+In July 2021, it was announced that Coastal Television Broadcasting Company would acquire all stations from Star City Broadcasting as part of their deal to purchase all stations from Waypoint and Vision.
+The sale were completed on January 4, 2022.

 Programming

 95.3 Bob FM, like other Bob FM formats across the US and Canada, features a mix of classic 1960s, 1970s, 1980s and 1990s hits with some current hot adult contemporary singles.

 WBPE is the home of Purdue Women's Basketball.

 WBPE is currently streaming live on its website.